 What are the requirements for retirement under disability?

-Any APERS member can retire with a disability if they:
+APERS members can retire with a disability if they

-- Have at least five (5) years credited service;
+- Have at least five years credited service,

 Should I wait for Social Security to rule me disabled before applying with APERS?